ossu/computer-science/README.md

 ## Advanced CS

-After completing **every single course** in Core CS, students should choose a subset of courses from Advanced CS based on interest.
+After completing **every single required course** in Core CS, students should choose a subset of courses from Advanced CS based on interest.
 Not every course from a subcategory needs to be taken.
 But students should take *every* course that is relevant to the field they intend to go into.